coreyfournier/PowerShellDeployment/README.md

 # Power Shell Deployment
 Power Shell Scripts to automate deploying websites and services.
 It also contains a script to run the latest migrations for Entity Framework.
 I am trying to create VSTS extensions, so the organization of the files will change as well as the scripts may also change to satisfy requirements of this.
+Some script files are located in sub folders and are not noted below.
 See the script file for more information on parameters, but examples of how I have setup my VSTS PowerShell script tasks are shown below.

 ## Requirements